acutesoftware/dev_setup/Raspberry_PI/README.md

 ~~~
 chmod +x test.py

+./test.py

 ~~~

-Run the program and ensure it doesnt have errors (it wont actually turn on the LED as we havent connected one yet) but this makes sure the libraries are all ready to go)
+The program will run and return nothing.
+Ensure it doesnt have errors (it wont actually turn on the LED as we havent connected one yet) but this makes sure the libraries are all ready to go)